klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 ### Research Plan
-My contributions to the research paper have been broadly spread out and significant.
-My contributions ranged from writing detailed chapters like the introduction and individual sub-question descriptions, to general layout.
+My contributions to the research plan have been broadly spread out and significant.
+My contributions ranged from writing detailed chapters like the introduction and individual sub-question descriptions, to general layout and formulation of the research question.
 The research plan can be found [here](https://github.com/klarabau/portfolio-ads/blob/main/research%20plan/research%20plan.pdf).

 The following contents of the research plan have been made by me:
 - Introduction
 - Formulation of the research question
 - Formulation of sub-questions (with Oscar)
 - Elaboration on sub-questions two, three and four
-- Changes in the elaboration of sub-question 4, as we changed our approach after group members left

 ### Research Paper
 At the point of handing in this portfolio, the research paper has not been 100% finished yet.
 So far, my contributions to the research paper have been widely spread out and useful.
-The research paper (as its current, unfinished state) can be found [here](https://github.com/klarabau/portfolio-ads/blob/main/research%20paper/Research%20paper%20unfinished.pdf).
+The research paper (in its current, unfinished state) can be found [here](https://github.com/klarabau/portfolio-ads/blob/main/research%20paper/Research%20paper%20unfinished.pdf).

 At this point in time, the following contributions to the research paper have been made by me:
 - Creation of structure (group work)